2023 Best Value General Agriculture Schools in the Southwest Region

 Read full report on General Agriculture at West Texas A&M University

 A rank of #5 on this year’s list means Texas State University is a great value for general agriculture students.
-Texas State is a fairly large public school located in the city of San Marcos.
+Texas State is a very large public school located in the city of San Marcos.

-Texas State undergraduate students pay an average of $22,559 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Texas State are $22,559 a year.
 On average, agriculture graduates from Texas State take out $21,918 in student loans while working on their degree.

-Read full report on General Agriculture at Texas State University
+Full General Agriculture at Texas State University Report

 Full General Agriculture at Stephen F Austin State University Report